Victorian House, Newport 2075

-The house has central heating - on the ground floor there is underfloor heating in the sitting room, kitchen/diner, utility and the quiet/reading room; throughout the rest of the house are radiators
+The house has central heating - on the ground floor there is underfloor heating in the sitting room, kitchen/diner, utility and the quiet/reading room; throughout the rest of the house are radiators.

 A complimentary basket of logs for the woodburning stove is provided and more are available at a reasonable cost.

-A highchair, stairgate and travel cot are available.
+One highchair, stairgate and travel cot are available.

 Wifi without guarantee is available.

-During winter months a couples discount of 20% is offered.
-Please ask.
+During winter months a couples discount of 20% is offered, please ask.

 The owner is happy to accept delivery of grocery orders if you wish.
 Please liaise with her once your booking is made.